On Kate Atkinson's "Life After Life," and the value of the ordinary in writing.

 Annie Girardot and Renato Salvatori

-Muriel Spark’s Loitering With Intent
+Muriel Spark’s Loitering With Intent or “Dueling Memoirs.”

 Attention!
 The following has spoilers!

 A book that stuck with me is Muriel Spark’s Loitering With Intent.
 It’s about a career woman, Fleur, who is working on a novel called Warrender Chase.
 Her boss, a pretentious man of letters I’ll call Sir David, has a small vanity press for peerage types who want to publish biographies.
-Only people with social credentials will be considered.
+Only people with the right social credentials will be considered.
 He presses his customers/students for honesty and meticulous truth telling in their manuscripts, while he milks them for information he can hold over them and worse.

 At the beginning Fleur needs a job and is interviewing around.
 She hears about the position at Sir David’s firm through a friend.
 She realizes during the interview that Sir David is a terrific snob, but the job that he offers is the best fit, in part because the work of editing these amateur manuscripts comes easily to her.

 All the while, Fleur is writing her Warrender Chase book.
 About two thirds of the way through Loitering With Intent, the scenes that she has written start coming true among the patrons of the vanity press.
-Eventually she realizes that a copy of the book has been stolen by Sir David, (who is writing his own memoirs), with the aid of his creepy friend I’ll call Barbara, who is also a sort of “frenemy” of Fleur’s.
+Eventually she realizes that a copy of her book has been stolen by Sir David, (who is writing his own memoirs), with the aid of his creepy friend I’ll call Barbara, who is also a sort of “frenemy” of Fleur’s.

 We Must All Be Artists Now